netdata/netdata/README.md

 *A highlighted time-frame can be given by pressing `ALT` + `mouse selection` on any chart.
 Netdata will highlight the same range on all charts.*

-> Highlighted ranges are propagated from netdata server to netdata server, when navigating via the [`my-netdata` menu](registry#registry).
+> Highlighted ranges are propagated from Netdata server to Netdata server, when navigating via the [`my-netdata` menu](registry#registry).

 ## What does it monitor

 Netdata data collection is **extensible** - you can monitor anything you can get a metric for.
-Its [Plugin API](collectors/plugins.d/) supports all programing languages (anything can be a netdata plugin, BASH, python, perl, node.js, java, Go, ruby, etc).
+Its [Plugin API](collectors/plugins.d/) supports all programing languages (anything can be a Netdata plugin, BASH, python, perl, node.js, java, Go, ruby, etc).

 - For better performance, most system related plugins (cpu, memory, disks, filesystems, networking, etc) have been written in `C`.
 - For faster development and easier contributions, most application related plugins (databases, web servers, etc) have been written in `python`.

 #### APM (Application Performance Monitoring)
-- **[statsd](collectors/statsd.plugin/)** - netdata is a fully featured statsd server.
+- **[statsd](collectors/statsd.plugin/)** - Netdata is a fully featured statsd server.
 - **[Go expvar](collectors/python.d.plugin/go_expvar/)** - collects metrics exposed by applications written in the Go programming language using the expvar package.
 - **[Spring Boot](collectors/python.d.plugin/springboot/)** - monitors running Java Spring Boot applications that expose their metrics with the use of the Spring Boot Actuator included in Spring Boot library.
 - **[uWSGI](collectors/python.d.plugin/uwsgi/)** - collects performance metrics from uWSGI applications.